FREE DELIVERY FOR ALL ORDERS OVER £50 (Excluding Bumblebee Colony Orders & Product Subscriptions)

 Aphids are soft bodied and often shed white skins onto leaves.
 Adult Aphids can be green, yellow, pink, black, grey or brown.

-What Are Adult Ladybirds & How Can They Help?
+What Are Ladybirds & How Can They Help?

 These predators are native to the U.K. and are often referred to as the Two Spotted Ladybird (Adalia bipunctata).
 The Ladybirds, and their larvae, are highly efficient predators of Aphids (also known as Greenfly/Blackfly) and other insect pests.